Greding: The Basilica of St. Martin

 This predominantly 12th-century church stands on a hill overlooking the town and is a conspicuous local landmark.
 St Martins is the largest Romanesque basilica in the former diocese of Eichstätt.
 It was consecrated by Bishop Otto (1182–1196).
 The late gothic altar dates from 1480 and is flanked by rococo figures of the Virgin Mary and St John from around 1780.
 The apse ceiling is painted with images of Christ enthroned and symbols of the Evangelists, and the 15th-century nave frescoes depict St Martin astride a horse, dividing his cloak with a sword for a beggar.
 The church also contains a number of early renaissance paintings and sculptures.

 To the left of St Martin's Church in the cellar of the former Michael's Chapel, dating from the early 12th century, is a so-called Charnel House.
 This was first used in the 14th century to store the bones of the dead as the graveyard itself became too full.
 The bones of about 2500 corpses can be seen behind an iron grille.

 Other buildings of note include the Catholic Church of St. Jakob; the former Episcopal palace (1696) on the market square; and the episcopal hunting lodge (1741), now occupied by the Raiffeisenbank.

 Museums

 Greding has two museums, the Museum Natur und Mensch (natural history) and the Sparkassenmuseum (a banking museum).

 Economy and infrastructure

 Transport

 Greding is located near junction 57 on the A9 autobahn.

 The town is served by several local and regional buses, and has direct bus connections to Nuremberg, Munich and Berlin.

-A bus service links the town with Kinding (Altmühltal) railway station, which is on the Nuremberg-Munich high-speed rail line which runs through the 7.7 km Euerwangtunnel.
+A bus service links the town with Kinding (Altmühltal) railway station, which is on the Nuremberg–Ingolstadt high-speed railway which runs through the 7.7 km Euerwangtunnel.
 The Greding railway station on the Roth-Greding rail line closed in 1972.